Google forms do not provide a way to validate common input types out of the box such as an email text field.

 To ensure that a text field takes only emails, you will need to use the validation option.

-In this article, we will look at setting rules for one of the commonest input types: emails.
+We will look at setting rules for one of the most common input types: emails.

 - Click on the vertical three dots next to the Required toggle button.

 - Click on Response Validation from the menu that appears to reveal the rules section.

 - From the rules section select Regular expression from the first dropdown menu.